How can you easily distinguish Augmented & Virtual Reality?

 To display appropriate content to the user, augmented reality integrates computer vision, mapping, and depth tracking.
 Cameras can use this feature to collect, store, and transmit data to display appropriate digital content depending on where an occupant is in the room.

-Augmented reality involves the real-time addition of contextually relevant digital content to the physical environment of the user.
-Augmented reality is accessible via smartphones and special devices.
+An augmented reality system adds contextually relevant digital content to a user’s physical environment in real-time.
+AR is accessible via smartphones and special devices.

 4- How Does VR Works?